 |Cloud Pub/sub||✔||Best for connecting to an internal system that is behind a firewall.||Service account|

-This section lists the main things you should consider when defining how your bot will work with Hangouts Chat.
+This section lists the main things you should consider when defining how your bot will work with Google Chat.
 These are described in detail in following sections.

-There may be security mechanisms you need to accommodate when connecting your bot implementation to Hangouts Chat:
+There may be security mechanisms you need to accommodate when connecting your bot implementation to Google Chat: